H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-From these two a priori estimates, one deduces the corresponding regularity results for the extremal solution $u^\star$ to \eqref{eq:lambda}.
-This is accomplished by using the above estimates for the family of {\em bounded} stable solutions $u_\lambda$, where $\lambda<\lambda^\star$.
+From the a priori estimates of the theorem, one deduces the corresponding regularity results for the extremal solution $u^\star$ to \eqref{eq:lambda}.
+This is accomplished by using the above estimates for the family of regular stable solutions $u_\lambda$, where $\lambda<\lambda^\star$.